khbalhandawi/nomad39/README.md

 # NOMAD 3.9.1 with CMake

-This is a highly customized version of [NOMAD 3.9.1](https://www.gerad.ca/nomad/) for the purpose of working categorical variables built on the crossplatform build tool CMake.
+This is a highly customized version of [NOMAD 3.9.1](https://www.gerad.ca/nomad/) for the purpose of working with categorical variables.
+This version is also built with the cross-platform build tool `CMake`.

 # Description